Astrophotography Image Processing with Graxpert, Siril & GIMP

 Downloads

 The guide uses images of M31, the Andromeda Galaxy as a worked example.
-The zip file below contains two files
+Here’s how to get the files so you can follow along.
+Right-click the link below to download a zip file containing M31.fit

 M31Final.Jpeg : As the name suggests this is the version after all processing stages, as described in the guide.
 This file is shown below so you can see what can be achieved using these free software systems.
 (Right Click to Download)